shadeofgod/vim-config/README.md

-# Persnalized Vim Config
+# Vim Config

-Simple configuration file to make vim a decent editor.
+A simple configuration to make vim a decent light weight editor.

 Use gitmodule and minpack as plugin manager.